Kurikka

-Kurikka is one of the biggest shareholders in the Finnish energy giant Fortum as well as in Neste Oil, one of Northern Europe's biggest oil companies.
+Kurikka is one of the largest shareholders in the Finnish energy giant Fortum as well as in Neste Oil, one of Northern Europe's biggest oil companies.
 The political scene of the town is dominated by the Finnish Centre because of the agricultural roots and past of the town.

-The municipality of Jurva was consolidated to Kurikka on 1 January 2009 and municipality of Jalasjärvi on 1 January 2016.
+The municipality of Jurva was consolidated to Kurikka on 1 January 2009 and the municipality of Jalasjärvi on 1 January 2016.

 Transport

+Finnish national roads 67, 3 (European Highway E12) and 19 run through Kurikka.

+The Suupohja railway from Seinäjoki to Kaskinen runs through Kurikka.
+Passenger transport on the railway stopped in 1968 and the old railway station now serves as a lunch restaurant.
+The nearest passenger railway stations are in Seinäjoki and Parkano.

+The nearest airport is Seinäjoki Airport.

 The private coach company OnniBus route Helsinki—Seinäjoki—Vaasa has a stop at Jalasjärvi.